dedalus-enterprise-architect/openshift-networking-metallb/README.md

 > WARNING: application namespace admin role is required to proceed on this section.

-Provision a _Service_ of type _LoadBalancer_ for every application that has to be load-balanced, as shown in the following examples
+Provision a _Service_ of type _LoadBalancer_ for every application that has to be load-balanced, as shown in the following examples:

 * 1 virtual IP balancing a single TCP port; virtual IP is assigned manually: ```examples/tcp-single-service.yaml```
 * 1 virtual IP balancing multiple TCP ports; virtual IPs are assigned manually: ```examples/tcp-multiple-service.yaml```